prowestgis/upp-wg/interop.md

 ### General Terms

+Authentication
+: The act of confirming the identity of a principal through a validation mechanism

+Authorization
+: The function of evaluating and enforcing a set of access rights of a principal to resources

 Authority
 : A UPP Authority is an independent, trusted entity that provides one or more UPP platform services.

 Claim
 : A claim is a piece of information that is bound to an identity.
 Common claims are first and last names, email address and other contact information.
 However a claim can be anything and is oftern used to hold system-specific information.

+Identity
+: A collection of information (attributes) that represent an external agent.
+An identity typically refers to information about an individual person, such as their name and contact information.

+Identity Provider (IdP)
+: A system entity that creates, maintains, and manages identity information for principals while providing authentication services to relying party applications within a federation or distributed network.

 Microservice
 :  A microservice is a unit of software that is deployed as a service and provides an independent and complete business capability.